HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ### Access mode

 Manual deployment of HotDB Management is required before use.
-For detailed deployment instructions, please read the [Install And Deploy](install-and-deploy.md)
+For detailed deployment instructions, please read the [Installation and Deployment](installation-and-deployment.md)

 For deployed and launched HotDB Management, the access address can be entered in the browser for login access.